Digging razor clams is a challenging and fun recreational pastime with delicious rewards.

 The 18 mile stretch of Clatsop beaches account for 90% of Oregon’s razor clam harvest.
 The razor clam population in this area is much denser than any other area in the state.

 Other areas that also have razor clams include Indian Beach (Cannon Beach); Cannon Beach; Short Sands (North of Manzanita); Cape Meares Beach (Tillamook); Agate Beach (North of Newport); North Beach and South Beach (Newport); Waldport Beach; North Umpqua Spit (Winchester Bay); Bastendorff Beach and North Spit (Coos Bay); Whiskey Run (Bandon); and Meyers Creek Beach (Gold Beach).

-Technique: The best clamming is during low tide (and minus tides are the best) and when ocean swells are low as that is when clams will be nearer the surface.
-When a razor clams extends its neck near the surface of the beach it produces a distinct “show.”
+Technique: The best clamming is during low tide (minus tides are the best) and when ocean swells are low as that is when clams will be nearer the surface.
+When a razor clam extends its neck near the surface of the beach it produces a distinct “show.”
 Shows are found most commonly by one of two methods: Looking for small round dimples in dry sand or pounding a shovel handle in receding surf.

 Once you find a show, start digging either with a shovel or clam gun.
 Razor clams dig fast, so you must dig faster.
 Be careful reaching into the hole to retrieve your clam – they’re named razor clams for a reason.
-These clams has a very thin shell that can be easily broken by a digging shovel.
+These clams have a very thin shell that can be easily broken when digging for them.
 This is why you are required to keep the first 15 clams you dig.